codsen/codsen/packages/string-extract-class-names/README.md

 $ npm test
 ```

-Unit tests use [AVA](https://github.com/avajs/ava) and [JS Standard](https://github.com/feross/standard) notation.
+Unit tests use [AVA](https://github.com/avajs/ava) and [JS Standard](https://standardjs.com) notation.

 ## Contributing

 All contributions are welcome.
-Please stick to [Standard JavaScript](https://github.com/feross/standard) notation and supplement the `test.js` with new unit tests covering your feature(s).
+Please stick to [Standard JavaScript](https://standardjs.com) notation and supplement the `test.js` with new unit tests covering your feature(s).

-If you see anything incorrect whatsoever, do [raise an issue](https://github.com/code-and-send/string-extract-class-names/issues).
+If you see anything incorrect whatsoever, do [raise an issue](https://github.com/codsen/string-extract-class-names/issues).
 If you file a pull request, I'll do my best to review it promptly.
 If you have any comments on the code, including ideas how to improve things, don't hesitate to contact me by email.

 ## Licence

 > MIT License (MIT)

-> Copyright (c) 2017 Code and Send Ltd, Roy Reveltas
+> Copyright (c) 2017 Codsen Ltd, Roy Reveltas

 > Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal